tonybebawy/d3-circle-collision/README.md

 ## API Reference

-YOUR API DOCUMENTATION HERE.
-Use bold for symbols (such as constructor and method names) and italics for instances.
-See the other D3 modules for examples.

 <a href="#circleCollision" name="circleCollision">#</a> <b>circleCollision</b>(*circles*)

 takes in a selection of circles and returns an array of objects.
 Each object in the array represents a group in which the circles collide.
 The object includes: